Chantouch/vue-vlidator/README.md

 #### hex
 The field under validation should be a hexadecimal format.
 Useful in combination with other rules, like `hex|size:6` for hex color code validation.

+#### gt:field
+The field under validation must be greater than the given field.
+The two fields must be of the same type.

+#### gte:field
+The field under validation must be greater than or equal to the given field.
+The two fields must be of the same type.

 #### in:foo,bar,...

 The field under validation must be included in the given list of values.
 The field can be an array or string.